shabbyrobe/amiss/doc/mapper/annotation.rst

     $manager = new \Amiss\Manager($db, $mapper);

-See :ref:`mapper-common` for more information on how to tweak the note mapper's behaviour.
+This is the bare minimum required to create an instance of this mapper.
+This will be enough for now, though more configuration options are available.
+See :ref:`mapper-common` for more information on how to tweak the behaviour of all of Amiss' default mapping options.

-.. note:: It is assumed by this mapper that an object and a table are corresponding entities.
-    More complex mapping should be handled using a :doc:`custom mapper <custom>`.

 Overview